openebs-archive/cstor-csi/README.md

    `openebs-csi.openebs.io`

-3. OpenEBS CSI Controller will create a custom resource called CStorVolumeClaim(CVC) and returns the details of the newly created object back to Kubernetes.
-The cStorVolumeClaim will be monitored by the cstor-operator (embedded in m-apiserver).
-The cstor-operator will process the request once the Kubernetes determines the node on which application using the PVC should be scheduled.
+3. OpenEBS CSI Controller will create a custom resource called `CStorVolumeClaim(CVC)` and returns the details of the newly created object back to Kubernetes.
+The `CVC`s will be monitored by the cstor-operator (embedded in m-apiserver).
+The cstor-operator will wait to proceed with provisioning a `CStorVolume` for a given `CVC` until the Kubernetes has scheduled the application using the PVC/CVC to a node in the cluster.

    This is in effect working like `waitforFirstConsumer`.